arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 Also, it features **4 PWM outputs** accessible through terminals `P1` to `P4`.

-PWM output terminals are mapped as described in the following table:
+PWM output terminals are mapped in the [Arduino_Opta_Blueprint](https://github.com/arduino-libraries/Arduino_Opta_Blueprint) library as described in the following table:

 | **Opta Analog Expansion Terminal** | **Arduino Pin Mapping** |
 |:----------------------------------:|:-----------------------:|